abinit/abinit/doc/installation.md

 tests/paral/.
 For tests
 of the response function features of abinit, and for tests of mrgddb and anaddb, see the subdirectories tests/v2.
-The other directories tests/v3, tests/v4, ... presents further tests of recently implemented features of ABINIT.
+The other directories tests/v3, tests/v4, etc present further tests of recently implemented features of ABINIT.

 **1) tests/fast/** (for the sequential version only)